opencontainers/runtime-spec/config-linux.md

     * **`names`** *(array of strings, REQUIRED)* - the names of the syscalls.
         `names` MUST contain at least one entry.
     * **`action`** *(string, REQUIRED)* - the action for seccomp rules.
-        A valid list of constants as of libseccomp v2.4.0 is shown below.
+        A valid list of constants is shown below.

         * `SCMP_ACT_KILL`
         * `SCMP_ACT_KILL_PROCESS`